SupreethRao99/SupreethRao99/README.md

 </a>

 Hi, I'm Supreeth Rao, a passionate Data Scientist with a penchant for all things data from India.
-I'm currently a student pursuing a B.E in Electrical and Electronics Engineering at MSRIT, Bangalore and a B.Sc in Data Science from IIT-M, Chennai.
+I'm currently a student pursuing a B.E in Electrical and Electronics Engineering at MSRIT, Bangalore and a B.Sc in Data Science from IIT-Madras, Chennai.
 I strive to create software that is intuitive to use and elegant in design.
 I take great care in the architecture and code quality of the things I build.